 Condition 31, Asbestos NESHAP

 Legal Basis: The requirements of 40 CFR 61 are applicable requirements for Title V permitting purposes, as stated in item 4 of the “applicable requirement” definition under 40 CFR 71.2.
 The condition requires the Permittee to comply with asbestos demolition or renovation requirements in 40 CFR 61, Subpart M and associated general provisions under Subpart A, as adopted by reference under 18 AAC 50.040(b)(1) and (2)(F).
 The asbestos demolition and renovation requirements apply if the Permittee engages in asbestos demolition or renovation.
 ADEC received delegation for 40 CFR 61.145 and 61.154 of Subpart M (Asbestos), along with other sections and appendices which are referenced in 61.145, as 61.145 applies to sources required to obtain an operating permit under Alaska's regulations.
-ADEC has not received delegation for Subpart M for sources not required to obtain an operating permit under Alaska's regulations
+ADEC has not received delegation for Subpart M for sources not required to obtain an operating permit under Alaska's regulations.

 Factual Basis: Because these regulations include adequate monitoring and reporting requirements and because the Permittee is not currently engaged in such activity, simply citing the regulatory requirements is sufficient to ensure compliance with these federal regulations.